rem0g/blendAnims/README.md

 # SignBlendingInterface

-This is an interface interpolate single sign language animations.
+This is an interface to interpolate single sign language animations.